 My children would have missed out on a great bonding experience with each other.

 I would have missed out on learning I am capable of so much more than I think I am.
-Driving in conditions I’m not comfortable, handling car issues in a strange town, staying in a home that’s not mine and not being afraid.
+Driving in conditions I’m not comfortable with, handling car issues in a strange town, staying in a home that’s not mine, and not being afraid.

 What are you waiting for?